Vranda2011/Docker/ReadMe-Files/Docker_compose_yml.md

 Step 15: Testing can be done by:

-     15.1  Open the Ionic App in web console and add data in that
+     15.1  Open the Ionic App and Couchbase in web browser and login using credentials.

-     15.2  Now run a curl command for continuous integration of couchdb with couchbase

-           Command:
+            Couchbase: Username-Administrator  Password-password
+            Ionic-application: Username- admin password- admin

+     15.2  Go to the terminal and run docker-compose up -d

+     15.3  Open couchdb console in browser and go to the replicator tab (right vertical menu) and do the following:
+           Source: local database (to be replicated)
+           Destination: remote location of syn_gateway (http://elastic_IP:4985/bucket_name)
+           Check the continuos checkbox and click on replicate button.

+     15.4  For the replication testing, data must be inserted in the application.

-     15.3  This will save the data to Couchbase server and also in couchdb client db
+     15.5  If the replication is successful the data will be saved in the Couchbase server(making the replicas in the couchdb client db and sync gateway of the same)

-     15.4  Now open the Odata in browser and make following configurtions to connect it to the couchbase server
+     15.6  Now open the Odata in browser and click the Manager App button(uname: admin, password: admin) make following configurtions to connect it to the couchbase server
            Uname: Uname of couchbase
            Password: Paswword of couchbase
            Server IP: Elastic IP:8091  (Couchbase configuration)